 I've been craving strawberry ice cream like crazy lately, which is pretty odd for me since I don't generally go for fruity ice cream, especially without some sort of chocolate involved.
 But I decided to put my cravings to rest and make my own strawberry ice cream, but with blueberries involved, too.
 And whenever I have the opportunity to add marshmallow swirls to ice cream, I always will.
 So, that's there, too.

-To begin, heat 2 C cream, 1 1/2 coconut milk, and 3/4 C sugar over medium heat in a medium-sized saucepan.
+To begin, heat 2 cups cream, 1 ½ cups coconut milk, and ¾ cup sugar over medium heat in a medium-sized saucepan.
 Stirring constantly, let mixture reach just the point of simmer and remove from heat.

 Lightly whisk 5 egg yolks in a separate bowl.
 And slowly pour about half of the warm cream/milk mixture into the bowl with the yolks, whisking continuously.
 This will help to temper the eggs so they don't scramble when they combine with the hot milk.
 Then pour egg/coconut milk mixture back into the saucepan with the rest of the milk.